renevo/BurpTech/README.md

 ####Automatic####

+Run Minecraft Launcher - and login to the appropriate version of Minecraft (REQUIRED)

 Run setup.cmd *(Requires powershell at the moment, someone is more than welcome to create a linux version of this in a pull request)*